curl/curl/docs/libcurl/libcurl-share.md

 # OBJECTIVES

-The share interface was added to enable sharing of data between curl &"handles".
+The share interface was added to enable sharing of data between curl handles.

 # ONE SET OF DATA - MANY TRANSFERS